 Learn How Their Clearance Pricing Works

 Employees put these stickers on the items when they first enter the clearance sale.
-You’ll benefit from this because the further away from the BOD date your item is, the higher the chance that it’s going to be a penny.
+You’ll benefit from this because the further away from the BOD date your item is, the higher the chance that it’s going to be just 1 cent.

 Often if the item is at least four months into its clearance sale, it will be 50% off.
 Meanwhile, six months will be around 75% off and eight months and onwards are usually sold for the price of one cent.

-So, if you see something dated 04/13/19 and it’s September, it will be about fifty percent off.
-Likewise, an item tagged 01/13/19 by September should cost just a penny.
+So, if you see something dated 04/13/21 and it’s September, it will be about fifty percent off.
+Likewise, an item tagged 01/13/21 by September should cost just a penny.

 The figures indicate month, which are six and three weeks respectively, and that time is the countdown of how long it would be before the item becomes one cent.

 Plus, normally the items with high prices that suddenly have big discounts on their tags usually end up as penny priced, too.